-Look at it this way: if Donald Trump's infamous, lewd Hollywood Access groper tape, (which surfaced an hour before Jullian Assange published the DNC/Podesta emails), and subsequent multiple sexual assault allegations, failed to politically hurt or stop him (though a majority of voters believed they were true, see) what fatal political damage could Hillary have suffered from the Wiki stuff?
+Look at it this way: if Donald Trump's infamous, lewd Hollywood Access groper tape, (which surfaced an hour before Julian Assange published the DNC/Podesta emails), and subsequent multiple sexual assault allegations, failed to politically hurt or stop him (though a majority of voters believed they were true, see) what fatal political damage could Hillary have suffered from the Wiki stuff?

 Indeed, which is worse and more offensive for turning off actual or potential voters?
 Trump's groper/assault scandal where women are demeaned as sexual objects and playthings?
 Or emails showing John Podesta bad mouthing Hillary and questioning her judgment?
 Or Hillary saying she wanted "a hemispheric borderless common market," "single payer healthcare," and that as President she'd implement gun control by executive order"?
-In other words, if "gropergate" scarcely hurt Trump with late voters then what significant electoral harm could the Wiki-emails caused Hillary?
+In other words, if "gropergate" scarcely hurt Trump with late undecided voters then what significant electoral harm could the Wiki-emails caused Hillary?

 PUTIN THE KINGMAKER?